funkonaut/funkonaut.github.io/_posts/1114-01-02-cls-copy-move.md

 Use commands like `mv`, `cp`, `mkdir`, `rm`, and `rmdir` to manipulate files and folders.
 Be cautious when using these commands, as they can delete data permanently.
 For instance try out the following:
 <br><br>

+#### Making Directories
 Let's start in the user's home directory and change into the "Documents" folder.
 `cd ~`
 `cd Documents`
 <br><br>

 To create a new directory use the `mkdir` command it stands for make directory.
 This command takes an argument of a folder name or a path to a folder name.
-Now that you are in your documents you can make a directory called "SampleFolder" mkdir SampleFolder
+Now that you are in your documents you can make a directory called "sample_folder"
+`mkdir sample_folder`
+<br><br>

-# List the contents of "SampleFolder" it will be empty
+When you create a directory the contents of the directory will be empty type:
-ls .\SampleFolder
+`ls .\sample_folder`
+<br><br>

+##### Quick Quiz!
+Can you navigate into the sample folder and list the files and subfolders (there should be none) inside it?
+<br><br>

+You can also give the `mkdir` command a path.
+For instance change back to your home directory and then make a directory in your documents folder called another_folder that way you don't have to change into your documents directory saves you a command.
+Remember you can do auto complete by hitting tab when typing in paths, type the first few letters of the path for instance `~/doc` and hit tab and let the computer do the work for you!
+`cd ~/`
+`mkdir ~/Document/another_folder`
+<br><br>

+*Also notice you can do `cd ~/` or `cd ~` the slash separates sub-directories or files in your path and if there is nothing following it the computer will just ignore it.*
+<br><br>

+#### Copying Files and Directories
+To copy a directory we use the `cp` command, which stands for... you guessed it copy! `cp` takes an argument of two paths.
+First comes the path of the file or folder you want to copy and then the path of where you want to copy it to.
+<br><br>

-# Copy a file from downloads
+##### Copy a file from downloads
+If you have a file in downloads you can use it or you can [click here to download this blank_file.txt file]({{ site.url }}/downloads/blank_file.txt) one and Windows should put it in your downloads folder.
+<br><br>

+##### Copy a directory using the -r option

 # Move "File1.txt" to a new location "SampleFolder\SubFolder1"
 mv .\SampleFolder\File1.txt .\SampleFolder\SubFolder1\File1.txt